The Thomas Pages homepage

 the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth'."

-in Isaiah, the plural pronouns refer to the decision of Heaven's Court.
+Isaiah, the plural pronouns refer to the decision of Heaven's Court.
 Image has here nothing to do with shape.
-But it has everything to do with exercising authority over creation, God's creation, on behalf of God, as its context above confirms.
+But it has everything to do with reflecting/exercising representative authority over creation, God's creation, on behalf of God, as its context above confirms.

 Deception